impact on life - healthcare publishing

 Children and Separation Image

-The Children and Family Court Advisory and Support Service (CAFCASS) safeguards and promotes the welfare of children involved in family court proceedings, such as when there is a dispute over residence, i.e custody.
-To minimise the trauma of bitterdisputes, the courts usually try to deal with cases concerning parents' contact with their children as quickly as possible.
-The court may ask the CAFCASS Officer or Social Services to consult both parties, as well as any children who are old enough to take part.
-After producing a report, the officer makes recommendations to the judge who then makes a decision based on all the circumstances of the case.
+CAFCASS safeguards and promotes the welfare of children involved in family court proceedings.
+To minimise the trauma of bitter disputes the court usually try to deal with cases concerning parents' contact with their children as quickly as possible.
+The court sometimes asks a CAFCASS officer or Social Worker to meet with the parents, as well as any children old enough to take part.
+A report can be produced making recommendations to the judge who then makes a decision based on all of the circumstances of the case.

-Your children may find it helpful to visit the following website about dealing with separation and divorce: www.actionforchildren.org.uk The CAFCASS website has a range of useful tools, publications and checklists to help you safeguard your child's emotional wellbeing throughout the family breakup.
+The CAFCASS website has a range of useful tools, publications and checklists to help you safeguard your child's emotional wellbeing throughout the family breakup.
+There are also a number of leaflets on the website written for children.

 Parenting Plans